facebookarchive/AsyncDisplayKit/_docs/automatic-layout-containers.md

 Upward propogation of ASLayoutable properties is currently disabled.
 Thus, in certain situations, the `.flexGrow` property must be manually applied to the containers.
 Two common examples of this that we see include:

 <ul>
-  <li>a node (with flexGrow enabled) is wrapped in a static layoutSpec, wrapped in a stack layoutSpec. <b>solution</b>: enable flexGrow on the static layotuSpec as well.<li>
+  <li>a node (with flexGrow enabled) is wrapped in a static layoutSpec, wrapped in a stack layoutSpec. <b>solution</b>: enable flexGrow on the static layotuSpec as well.</li>
   <li>a node (with flexGrow enabled) is wrapped in an inset spec. <b>solution</b>: enable flexGrow on the inset spec as well.</li>
 </ul>